kparc/kcc/README.md

 Let's tackle a little problem.
 We will look at a 𝒌 function that actually does something very useful and implements a familiar algorithm.
 The subject of the game is to figure out how it is implemented in 𝒌 and to identify the algorithm.
 It is very useful to dissect all of it on paper, so put your interpreter aside for now.

-So here is the code:
+So, here is the code:

 ```q
 /what is f[], and can we read it?